MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/named-pipes-connection-fail-no-windows-permission.md

 ## Symptoms

-The SQLOLEDB provider displays a ["SQL Server does not exist or access denied"](../startup-shutdown/event-id-7000-access-denied.md) error message.
+The SQL OLE DB provider displays the ["SQL Server does not exist or access denied"](../startup-shutdown/event-id-7000-access-denied.md) error message.

 Some other providers display both the following messages in a random order, whether you use integrated security or a Microsoft SQL Server login: